Huerte/Gitomation/Inspirational_Quote.md

 ### "If you want others to be happy, practice compassion.
 If you want to be happy, practice compassion." - Dalai Lama
 ### "Don't give up the fight, Stand up for your rights." - Bob Marley
 ### "When you repeat a mistake, it is not a mistake anymore: it is a decision." - Paulo Coelho
+### "If you can't feed a hundred people, then feed just one." - Mother Teresa